 The dollar rallied on Tuesday after falling for two straight days, benefiting from the euro's decline.

 The dollar slumped on Monday amid geopolitical tension in North Korea, ahead of the annual central banking conference in Jackson Hole.

-The U.S. dollar rose against a basket of major currencies on Friday in wake of continued political uncertainty.
+The dollar fell against a basket of major currencies on Friday in wake of continued political uncertainty.